syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/000_Log_paths/001_if_else_elif.md

 title: 'if-else-elif: Conditional expressions'
 short_title: if-else-elif - Conditional expressions
 id: adm-log-cond
+description: >-
+	This section describes how to use conditional expressions in {{ site.product.short_name }} configs.
 ---

 You can use **if {}**, **elif {}**, and **else {}** blocks to configure